 MRTA Unit Administrative Criteria YES NO 1.
 Did the unit have email address distribution lists to contact local membership?
 2. Does the MRTA State Office have a current copy of the unit Bylaws on file?
 3. Are the unit officers and committee chairs all current paid members of MRTA?
 4. Did the unit submit an updated Local Unit Officers Report to the MRTA State Office by January 15?
-Program Criteria YES NO Did the unit president attend the MRTA Unit President Summit?
-2. Did unit members attend the State MRTA Annual Meeting?
-3. Did unit members attend the State Delegate's Assembly?
-4. Did unit members attend the annual regional meeting?
-5. Did unit members attend the MRTA Legislative Day event or visit their respective elected officials at the State Capitol?
+PROGRAM CRITERIA YES NO 1.
+Did the unit president attend the MRTA Unit President Summit?
+2. Did a unit member attend the State MRTA Annual Meeting?
+3. Did a unit member attend the State Delegate's Assembly?
+4. Did a unit member attend the annual regional meeting?
+5. Did unit members attend the MRTA Legislative Day event, participate in Capitol Blitz Day, or visit their respective elected officials at the State Capitol?
 6. Did unit members participate in a Unit Community Service Project and report all volunteer hours (state and local) to the Regional Community Service Chairperson?
 7. Did a Superintendent of Schools or an elected official such as a state representative, state senator, or school board member attend a unit meeting?
 8. Did the MRTA President, or the Executive Director, or your Regional Vice President attend a unit meeting?
 9. Did the unit participate in the MRTA Distinguished Retiree of the Year Program?
 10. Did the unit publish a local newsletter, send out e-news, or develop a website, Facebook page or group?
 TOTAL NUMBER OF "Yes/No" ANSWERS ALL QUESTIONS MUST BE ANSWERED

-This criteria is required to be checked "yes" to receive the Unit of Excellence Award.
+\\\ This criteria is required to be checked "yes" to receive the Unit of Excellence Award.